tmcb82/ota/README.md

 <br><br>
 All streams in the provided m3u8 file are publicly available and hosted on each networks own content delivery network (CDN).
-We DO NOT and WILL NOT knowingly provide
+We do not and will not knowingly provide links to any illegal content.